-North Greenville University security officers are trained on a regular basis and licensed by the South Carolina Law Enforcement Division (SLED).
-Pursuant to state law, NGU security officers have the authority to detain and make arrests on all university owned property and public roadways adjacent to the university.
+North Greenville University Security Officers are trained on a regular basis and licensed by the South Carolina Law Enforcement Division (SLED).
+Pursuant to state law, North Greenville University Security Officers have the authority to detain and make arrests on all university-owned property.